 - Increased risk of prostate cancer

-- Male breast enlargement (gynecomastia) because some of the excess testosterone gets converted to estrogen
+- Male breast enlargement (gynecomastia)

 - Sleep apnea

-- Aggressive moods
+- Aggressive mood

 - Elevated blood pressure (hypertension)

 - High cholesterol (dyslipidemia)